Home

 However there is a going debate about its total effectiveness.

-This is mainly due to the fact that sunscreen blocks the direct DNA damage on the surface of the skin which is therefore
+This is mainly due to the fact that sunscreen blocks the direct DNA damage on the surface of the skin which is therefore responsible for the sunburn.

 However if the sunscreen gets absorbed into the skin, it may not ultimately prevent malignant melanoma due to indirect DNA damage.

 DNA is one of many molecules which the human skin is made of.
-They are naturally pre-arranged in a certain way in order to operate properly and maintain a healthy skin.
+They are naturally pre-arranged in a certain way in order to operate properly and maintain a healthy human skin.

 But once the DNA gets hit by the UV light, it gets damaged and goes out of control.
 That could be the triggering point and beginning of skin cancer.